Bedford OB: Pre-war OB

 The Bedford "O" type lorry chassis was introduced in August 1939, with a coach-chassis version named the "OB".
 Duple Coachbuilders modified their 'Hendonian' body to fit the chassis, which at 14 ft 6 in was longer than the previous WTB model.
 The six cylinder overhead valve power unit with a capacity of 3519 cc, introduced in 1938, developed 72 bhp at 3000 rpm.

 Only 73 OB buses were built in the two months before production ceased at the outbreak of World War II.
-All of Vauxhall and Bedford's production was turned over to the war effort, specifically producing the Churchill tank.
+All of Vauxhall and Bedford's production was turned over to the war effort, producing the Churchill tank.

 Wartime OWB

 The Bedford OWB chassis was produced during the war to the same basic design as the OB, but replacing valuable metals, like aluminium, with cast iron, and fitted with austere bodywork and interior featuring 32 seats with no upholstery, just wooden slats like a park bench.
 Bodies were designed and built by Duple Coachbuilders and bodies to Duple drawings were also built by Charles H. Roe in Leeds, Mulliners in Birmingham and Scottish Motor Traction in Edinburgh.
-Total OWB production was 3,398, finishing in late 1945, the majority of the utility bodies were by Duple, a trend that would continue post-war.
+Total OWB production was 3,398, finishing in late 1945, the majority of the utility bodies were by Duple, a trend that continued post-war.